 3.1 DevOps Tool Chain

-DevOps does not have a specific or a fixed toolchain.
+DevOps does not have a specific or fixed toolchain.
 Determining the right toolchain is a core functionality of DevOps Strategy Consulting.
 For each and every step in DevOps, there are multiple tools with multiple options.
 The key fundamental of choosing the right tool is to know your requirements, operating costs, and other factors.
 There are certain things that you should keep in your mind before deciding on the tools:

 Operating cost: You should not tend to over-spend on the tools

 Expertise: You should be aware of the skill-sets of your team.
 You should choose the tools with which your team is comfortable working.

 Cloud provides: Tools depend a lot on your choice of Cloud Service Provider.

 The tools should align with your organization’s compliance goals and other IT policies.
 They should also support your IT infrastructure and networking resources.
 Below are some DevOps tools which you should consider for the implementation of the DevOps strategy: